Earthquake Insurance

 A typical earthquake policy may include:

-• Dwelling Coverage – Repairs or rebuilds your home.
+• Dwelling Coverage – Repairs or rebuilds your home

-• Personal Property – Covers furniture, electronics, and belongings damaged in a quake.
+• Personal Property – Covers furniture, electronics, and belongings

 How to get earthquake coverage

-California Earthquake Authority (CEA) – Offered through most major homeowners insurers.
+Offered through most major homeowners insurers

-Standalone Policy – Broader coverage from independent specialty carriers.
+Broader coverage from specialty insurers

 Protect your home before the next quake hits.